withmohit/kam_udaan/README.md

 # Kam Udaan - Lead Management System

 ## Overview
+This project is an assignment by Udaan.
 Kam Udaan is a lead management system currently under development.
 The project aims to streamline the process of managing leads, tracking interactions, and improving sales efficiency.

 ## Features